heremaps/here-data-sdk-typescript/@here/olp-sdk-authentication/README.md

+# Authentification library

-# Overview
+## Overview

-This repository contains all required methods and classes to request access token for OAuth authentication.
+This repository contains all required methods and classes to request an access token for OAuth authentication.

 ## UserAuth

-## Description
+### Description

 UserAuth class instance is used to obtain client token by providing authentication data.

-## Configuration
+### Configure

 Creating an instance of UserAuth class requires configuration object to be passed to the constructor: